 Use simultaneously on up to 6 devices

-NordVPN is another one of the most popular VPN options out there, and the good news is that its iOS app brings its intuitive and attractive design to iPad.
+NordVPN for iPad is another one of the most popular VPN options out there, and the good news is that its iOS app brings its intuitive and attractive design to iPad.
 The app runs on the IKEv2/IPsec security protocol, with advanced-level encryption, stability, and high-speed performance.
 Subscribers can use NordVPN simultaneously across 6 devices, enough for 2 individuals to browse securely on desktop, smartphone, and tablet with just 1 account.
 Another fantastic benefit is the zero-logging policy: NordVPN is based in Panama and won’t keep any logs of your usage, making it impossible for governments or anyone else to find out your browsing history in the future.

 Apple Store’s top-grossing VPN app